-As information from camera traps will be used to identify individuals and estimate community, demographic structure etc., additional data on great apes along transects are not required EXCEPT for tools and tool use sites.
+Collect information on ALL ape signs33 (nests, feces, tools and tool use sites).
 For tools and tool use sites (see below), record the distance from the start of the transect, time of day, observation, number of objects, and GPS coordinates.